groupoasys/flexanalytics/documentation/journal_papers/index.rst

 The project `FlexAnalytics` has produced several research papers, which have been published in high-impact journals:

+#. | S. Pineda and J. M. Morales, `Is Learning for the Unit Commitment Problem a Low-hanging Fruit<ILFTUCPLHF-TPWRS>`, `Electric Power Systems Research`, (EA) vol. 207, pp. 107851, June, 2022
-#. | M. A. Muñoz, S. Pineda and J. M. Morales, :ref:`A Bilevel Framework for Decision-making Under Uncertainty with Contextual Information<ABFFDUUWCI_TPWRS>`, `Omega`, vol. 108, pp. 102575, April, 2022.
+#. | M. A. Muñoz, S. Pineda and J. M. Morales, :ref:`A Bilevel Framework for Decision-making Under Uncertainty with Contextual Information<ABFFDUUWCI_TPWRS>`, `Omega`, (EA) vol. 108, pp. 102575, April, 2022.
 #. | A. Esteban-Pérez and J. M. Morales, :ref:`Distributionally Robust Stochastic Programs with Side Information Based on Trimmings -- Extended Version<DRSPWSIBOT_TPWRS>`, `Mathematical Programming`, November, 2021.
 #. | R. Fernández-Blanco, J. M. Morales,  S. Pineda and Á. Porras, :ref:`Inverse Optimization with Kernel Regression: Application to The Power Forecasting and Bidding Of A Fleet Of Electric Vehicles<IOKRAPFBFEV_TPWRS>`, `Computer and Operations Research`, vol. 134, pp. 105405, October 2021.
 #. | A. Jiménez-Cordero, J. M. Morales and S. Pineda, :ref:`A Novel Embedded Min-Max Approach for Feature Selection in Nonlinear Support Vector Machine Classification<MMAFSNVMC_TPWRS>`, `European Journal of Operations Research`, vol. 293, no. 1, pp. 24--35, August 2021.